deep-diver/ai-paper-reviewer/content/paper-reviews/2410.14669/index.md

 > </details>

-> Table 5 presents the performance of various vision-language models on the NaturalBench-Chinese and NaturalBench-Hindi subsets, evaluating their performance with and without English translation of the questions and answers.
+> Table 5 presents the group accuracy (G-Acc) of various vision-language models on the Chinese and Hindi subsets of NaturalBench, both before and after translation to English, highlighting the challenges posed by multilingual VQA tasks.

 {{< table-caption >}}